 The placement procedure takes different stages.
 Sometimes, the steps can be completed together, but there will be a healing period between treatments.
 Before the implant procedure, the dentist will take x-ray scans of your teeth and gums to know their current state.
 At this stage, if you do not have enough bone mass for an implant, the dentist will recommend bone grafts.
 If applicable, tooth extractions may also happen around this time.

 If you need a bone graft, the oral surgeon will need to supplement the jawbone with artificial bone or bone from other areas of your body.
 Based on the level of grafts required, you will need several months to heal before the dental implant procedure.
-In the case of minor bone grafting, the dental expert may complete the implant surgery concurrently.
+In the case of minor bone grafting, the dentist may complete the implant surgery concurrently.

 The implant procedure